 The PSA's analysis of potential alternatives to the proposed Project violates CEQA in several ways.
 First, the PSA improperly rejects potential alternatives solely on the basis that they may pose construction-related difficulties or complications.
 CEQA requires that "governmental agencies ... consider alternatives to proposed actions affecting the environment."
 (Pub.
 Resources Code § 21001(g).)
 And it mandates that "agencies [] not approve projects as proposed if there are feasible alternatives or feasible mitigation measures available which would substantially lessen the significant environmental effects of such projects[.]"
 (Id. § 21002.)
 The Act defines "feasible" as "capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, social, and technological factors."
 (Id. § 21061.1.)
 Yet, here, in clear contravention of these mandates, the PSA rejects alternative sites that would reduce impacts on affected Tribes and potentially on endangered species on the basis that, according to the Applicant, using those sites would pose construction-related complications requiring the Applicant to purchase underlying mineral rights from third-party owners.
-(PSA at 8-16 [alternative sites "were rejected because small parcel sizes and existing uses, buildings, or other structures would limit project construction options.
-Longer than optimal production pipeline lengths compared to the BRGP was also a reason to eliminate a potential site ...
-Site ownership was considered in terms of whether the applicant could feasibly gain site control.
-Any property where the applicant does not control the underlying minerals was determined too risky given that the mineral leaseholder might want to access the subsurface resources on a property where project facilities were installed.
-By comparison, the applicant owns the BRGP property and is the mineral leaseholder."]; Citizens of Goleta Valley v.
+(PSA at 8-21; Citizens of Goleta Valley v.
 Board of Supervisors (1988) 197 Cal.App.3d 1167, 1181 [holding that an environmentally superior alternative cannot be deemed infeasible absent evidence the additional costs or lost profits are so severe the project would become impractical].)
 There is no proof or discussion of how these alternatives are so economically infeasible as to make the Project impracticable.
 The CEC must meaningfully analyze whether potentially feasible alternative sites are available that could lessen the Project's impacts even if such sites may require the Applicant to spend a bit more money than it would otherwise prefer.
 (Citizens of Goleta Valley, 197 Cal.App.3d at 1181; Banning Ranch Conservancy v.
 City of Newport Beach (2017) 2 Cal.5th 918, 936-937 [requiring consideration of alternative sites that may lessen impacts on endangered species, wherever possible].)

 Likewise, the PSA improperly dismisses potential alternative sites that are not in the Salton Sea Known Geothermal Resource Area on the basis that the geothermal energy resources required for the Project may not be available there.
-(PSA at 8-19.)
+(PSA at 8-21.)
 This violates CEQA in at least two ways.
 First, CEQA requires the CEC and Applicant to at least investigate whether such sites may have the resources required for the Project and to provide substantial evidence to support such a conclusion one way or another.
 (14 C.C.R. § 15384(a).)
 Second, nothing in the stated primary objective for the Project requires the Project to rely on geothermal energy (instead of other renewable generation sources like solar-plus-battery-storage) or to rely on geothermal energy within the Salton Sea Known Geothermal Resource Area in particular.
 (PSA at 3-25.)
-Rejecting alternative, potentially less-harmful sites outside of the Salton Sea Known Geothermal Resource Area was thus unsupported and violates CEQA.
-(Citizens of Goleta Valley, 197 Cal.App.3d at 1181; Banning Ranch Conservancy, 2 Cal.5th at 936-937.)3
+Rejecting alternative, potentially less-harmful sites outside of the Salton Sea Known Geothermal Resource Area was thus unsupported and violated CEQA.
+(Citizens of Goleta Valley, 197 Cal.App.3d at 1181; Banning Ranch Conservancy, 2 Cal.5th at 936-937.)

-3 It is worth noting that the Applicant would likely not have prioritized the Project site and rejected other potential alternative sites further from the Salton Sea if it were not also planning to incorporate lithium extraction facilities into the Project.
+&lt;sup>3 It is worth noting that the Applicant would likely not have prioritized the Project site and rejected other potential alternative sites further from the Salton Sea if it were not also planning to incorporate lithium extraction facilities into the Project.
 As noted already, Imperial County is planning to transform the area around the Project site into a hub for lithium extraction and battery manufacturing.
-(See Exhibit C.) In order to capitalize on this Specific Plan, the Applicant needs this Project to be located within or adjacent to the area subject to the Specific Plan.
-Rejecting
+(See Exhibit C.) In order to capitalize on this Specific Plan, the Applicant needs